TUI Group

-TUI Group is a German leisure, travel and tourism company.
+TUI AG (trading as TUI Group) is a German multinational leisure, travel and tourism company; it is the largest such company in the world.
 TUI is an acronym for Touristik Union International ("Tourism Union International").
-TUI AG was known as Preussag AG until 1997 when the company changed its activities from mining to tourism.
-It is headquartered in Hanover, Germany.
+TUI AG was known as Preussag AG until 1997, when the company changed its activities from mining to tourism.
+It is headquartered in Hanover, Germany, and trading on the Frankfurt Stock Exchange and Hanover Stock Exchange.

 It fully or partially owns several travel agencies, hotel chains, cruise lines and retail shops as well as five European airlines.
-The group owns the largest holiday aeroplane fleet in Europe and holds multiple European tour operators.
-It is trading as TUI AG jointly listed on the Frankfurt Stock Exchange and the London Stock Exchange as a constituent of the FTSE 250 Index.
+These activities involve the operation of 353 hotels with 275,144 beds and it allows its brand to be used for another 65 hotels operated by third parties.
+These hotels accommodate 21 million guests a year.
+It also operates 16 cruise ships under the TUI Cruises, Hapag-Lloyd Cruises and Marella Cruises brands, as well as a fleet of 134 aircraft.

 History

+Foundation and early years

 The origins of the company lie in the industrial and transportation company Preussag AG, which was originally formed as a German mining company.
 It was incorporated on 9 October 1923, as Preußische Bergwerks- und Hütten-Aktiengesellschaft (Prussian Mine and Foundry Company).
-In 1927 it was merged with the Ruhr coal company, Hibernia AG, and electricity utility to become the Vereinigte Elektrizitäts und Bergwerks AG (VEBA AG) (United Electrical and Mining Company).
+In 1927, it was merged with the Ruhr coal company, Hibernia AG, and electricity utility to become the Vereinigte Elektrizitäts und Bergwerks AG (VEBA AG) (United Electrical and Mining Company).

+While Preussag’s roots were industrial, a parallel tourism lineage that predates the group’s 1968 consolidation can be traced to early post-war package travel between Germany and Mallorca.
+In 1953, commercial relations began between the travel agency Dr. Tigges (one of the forerunners of TUI) and the Riu family’s hotel company, founded by Luis Riu Bertrán, offering vacation packages for German tourists to the beaches of Mallorca.
+The following year, Dr. Tigges agreed to send organised German holidaymakers to the family’s newly acquired Hotel Riu San Francisco in Playa de Palma, marking the start of RIU’s longstanding cooperation with German tour operators.

 After the sale of Salzgitter AG and purchase of Hapag-Lloyd AG (the navigation and logistics company) in 1997, Preussag AG became a global enterprise in the service and leisure industry.
 At that time, Hapag-Lloyd held a 30% interest in the tourism conglomerate TUI (founded 1968), increased to 100% by 1999.
-In addition the company acquired 25% of Thomas Cook shares in 1997, which it doubled the following year.
+In addition, the company acquired 25% of Thomas Cook shares in 1997, which it doubled the following year.
 On 2 February 1999, the Carlson Leisure Group merged with Thomas Cook into a holding company owned by the German bank Westdeutsche Landesbank, Carlson Inc and Preussag.
-However, in mid-2000 Preussag acquired Thomas Cook's rival Thomson Travel and was forced to sell its majority 50.1% stake in Thomas Cook by regulatory authorities.
+However, in mid 2000, Preussag acquired Thomas Cook's rival Thomson Travel and was forced to sell its majority 50.1% stake in Thomas Cook by regulatory authorities.
 In 2002, Preussag renamed itself TUI AG.